Epidurality/NeoFly-Tools/README.md

 1. *Buy it For Me* function is available in the Summary window.
 Pressing that button will add ALL cargo shown to your indicated aircraft, **and create a loan in the amount shown**.
     1. Note: The NeoFly GUI will not update the market, your plane's cargo, or the loans until you refresh the market / the loans.
 	1. **Backup your database before the first few times you use this feature.**
+	1. If you use the *Buy it For Me* function, note that your cash will not be affected until you pay off the loan(s), and so trade searches will continue to use the cash amount NeoFly shows as available.
 ###### NOTE: Some aircraft in the NeoFly database do not match the simulator's values.
 Either edit the database (see the NeoFly documents/discord for help on this), or manually adjust the values to suit.
 Without matching values, the percentages shown for Payload and Fuel will not be correct.

 ### Auto-Market Search: